yowainwright/developer-ci-benefits/README.md

 # Talk: CI Benefits

 > The developer CI benefits talk repository provides documents, links, lists, notes, and slides to support the talk.
 The CI Benefits Talk covers: setup, road to benefits, and benefits of CI.
 This talk's examples are provided in shell commands and JavaScript but can be applied to other development patterns.
+If unfamiliar, CI stands for [continuous integration]().

 ----

 ## Initiatives 📈

-The sections below provide context into to flow of the **CI Benefits** talk.
+The sections below provide context into to flow of the **Developer CI Benefits** talk.
+This talk uses JavaScript to describe CI but CI pattern in other languages may be similar.

 ### Context

-This talk is aimed at developers interest in CI benefits.
+This talk is aimed at developers interested in CI benefits.
 It describes how CI works with examples for  getting started with CI.
 It touches on different tooling and options available for CI.
 It connects implementation on CI and ways to save time for developers and money for companies.

 ### Goals

-This talks goals are to provided developers with information to get started with CI while also providing options for CI patterns and the benefits of using CI.
+This talk's goals are to describe CI, CI benefits, CI patterns, and provide developers with information to get started with CI.

 ### Conclusions